Pepperdine Brand Identity Style Guide

 That which we aspire to be is the promise we make in our everyday activities and interactions.

-Pepperdine's school colors were adopted in 1937 after students voted to approve President Baxter's suggestion of blue and orange; blue representing the Pacific Ocean, and orange representing California.
+Pepperdine's school colors were adopted in 1937 after students voted to approve former President Batsell Baxter's suggestion of blue and orange; blue representing the Pacific Ocean, and orange representing California.
 Baxter also recommended "Waves" as the name for Pepperdine athletic teams to differentiate from other schools' penchant for animal names.
 Even though the school was then miles from the ocean, it found approval and has characterized Pepperdine athletics ever since.